aws-samples/shopfloor-connectivity/docs/adapters/ads.md

 [SFC Configuration](../core/sfc-configuration.md) > [Sources](../core/sfc-configuration.md#sources) > [Source](../core/source-configuration.md)  > [Channels](../core/source-configuration.md#channels) > [Channel](../core/channel-configuration.md)

+Defines the configuration for reading a PLC variable through ADS protocol by specifying the variable's symbol name as defined in the TwinCAT project.

 The AdsChannelConfiguration type extends the [ChannelConfiguration](../core/channel-configuration.md) class with channel properties for the ADS protocol adapter.